kubernetes-sigs/cli-utils/examples/alphaTestExamples/helloapp.md

 Steps:
 1. Create the resources files.
 2. Spin-up kubernetes cluster on local using [kind].
-3. Deploy the app using `kapply` and verify the status.
+3. Deploy, modify and delete the app using `kapply` and verify the status.

 First define a place to work: